Aredruss/Warmaster/README.md

 + Add an army builder
 + Basic rules
 + Export/Import data
-+ A data sheet search
++ A search functionality for datasheet lists

 ### Code
 + Add a linter